 Market access in the ICT sector is typically restricted through licensing requirements to operate and to use spectrum for telecommunication services.
-The main reason for market access restriction is to stimulate investment, which is substantial for national telecom networks and poses a natural market entry barrier.
-Too many licenses may mean it is too risky for a new market entrant.
-In the recent past, licenses have been awarded more generously and the key mechanism to limit access to the ICT market is via spectrum licenses.
+The main reason for the market access restriction is to stimulate investment, which is substantial for national telecom networks and poses a natural market entry barrier.
+In the absence of market access restrictions it maybe too risky for a new entrant to invest into a national telecom network.
+Globally, there is a move away from access restrictions through operating licenses towards limiting access to the ICT market is via spectrum licenses.
 Number ranges are not technical barriers but may be used as a bureaucratic access barrier.

-The questions that this study tries to address is whether more can be done to incentivise private sector investment in Namibia.
+The question that this study tries to address is whether more can be done to incentivise private sector investment in Namibia.
 Several potential regulatory functions are studied for this purpose: Is the number of licensees in the market too high for private investors to consider entering the ICT market?
 Is spectrum availability limiting private investors?
 Are other administrative procedures limiting investors such as access to number ranges, reporting requirements, CRAN license fees or other factors?
-This report first discusses global regulatory trends and then goes into detail on licensing, spectrum, and other administrative barriers and impediments to private sector investments into the telecommunication sector.
+This report first discusses global regulatory trends and then goes into detail on licensing, spectrum, and other administrative barriers and impediments to private sector investment in the telecommunication sector.
 The broadcasting sector is covered in the last chapter.